Welcome to today's edition of the Rush 24-7 podcast.

 It's a body of evidence, Bob, that you take in context and you add one bit to the next and you get a sum total.

-And so, you know, one little bit of evidence like you cite, you might be able to be right about that, but if you put it all and combine it, put it all together and combine it, you uh clearly have a picture of Wilson and his wife not doing a whole lot to keep her identity secret themselves, which makes this even more laughable.
+But if you put it all and combine it, put it all together and combine it, you clearly have a picture of Wilson and his wife not doing a whole lot to keep her identity secret themselves, which makes this even more laughable.

-Headline Fitzgerald too clean for GOP criticism to stick.
+Headline, Fitzgerald too clean for GOP criticism to stick.

 It's by Lynn Sweet.